alangston/langston-geomorph-website/content/project/bedrock-rivers-in-the-flint-hills/index.md

   preview_only: false
   caption: Abby contemplating the complicated Kings Creek.
 ---
-In this study, we measured bedrock incision rates on Kings Creek, at the Konza Prairie Biological Research Station.
-We measured incision rates on the channel bed and channel banks in both shale and limestone bedrock.
+We measured bedrock incision rates on Kings Creek, at the Konza Prairie Biological Research Station.
+We measured incision on the channel bed and channel banks  in both shale and limestone bedrock.